ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 All the methods on ``Turtle`` that we’ve discussed so far have had a ``void`` return type.
 Such methods are sometimes called **void methods**.
-Because a ``void`` method don’t return any value, the only point of calling one is because it has some **side effect**—it changes the state of the object or maybe causes something to happen like drawing a line on the screen.
+Because a ``void`` method doesn’t return any value, the only point of calling one is because it has some **side effect**—it changes the state of the object or maybe causes something to happen like drawing a line on the screen.
 Or both.